Getting lost in space with the complex Dr. Smith

 This post is presented as part of the Classic TV Villain Blogathon, hosted by the Classic TV Blog Association.

-On October 16, 1997 (a date that seemed far in the future on September 15, 1965), the Robinson family took off in the Jupiter 2 on an exploratory mission to a planet orbiting Alpha Centauri—a world that could possibly support human life and relieve Earth’s desperate overpopulation problem.
+On October 16, 1997 (aka “the future” on the actual air date of September 15, 1965), the Robinson family took off in the Jupiter 2 on an exploratory mission to a planet orbiting Alpha Centauri—a world that could possibly support human life and relieve Earth’s desperate overpopulation problem.
 They were selected for the mission out of two million volunteers.
 Joining them was Major Don West to pilot their vessel.

 Unbeknownst to them, Dr. Zachary Smith boarded the ship in order to reprogram their robot to sabotage the control systems.
 When he failed to exit the ship before it took off, Dr. Smith became “The Reluctant Stowaway,” as the first episode of Lost in Space is titled.
 Because of Dr. Smith’s additional weight, the ship veered off course and was pelted by meteoroids.
 Then the Robot began to carry out Dr. Smith’s destructive programming, causing the Jupiter 2 to get lost… in… space!

 Dr. Smith changes it up